ixrock/mobx-react-table-grid/README.md

 @ixrock/mobx-react-table-grid
 ==

-Easy to use and powerful react table-grid based on CSS-grid layout component
+Easy to use and powerful table grid React-js component based on CSS-grid

 ## Install
 ```